rishi1508/sentence-construction-game/README.md

 ## Features

-- Interactive drag-and-drop sentence construction exercise
+- Interactive sentence construction exercise
 - Timer-based challenges to improve speed and accuracy
 - Random question selection from a pool of exercises
 - Mobile-responsive design for practice on any device